PoCInnovation/ChainMe/README.md

 ChaineMe is a project aiming to create a cybersecurity platform with blockchain challenges.

-It's not going to be only for Solidity (Etherum's smart contract lnaguage) like most of the others platforms but there is going to be challenges in a wide range of blockchain languages.
+It's going to be only not only for Solidity (Etherum's smart contract language) like most of the others platforms but there is going to be challenges in a wide range of blockchain languages.

 Through the challenges, you're going to learn the basics of blockchain's cybersecurity to secure the smart contracts you may have to create.